-Last Updated on December 22, 2019
+Last Updated on March 16, 2025

-Fractures in children demand special consideration because the skeleton of children though resembles adult skeleton is kind of different.
+Fractures in children demand special consideration because the skeleton of children though resembles an adult skeleton is kind of different.
 Anatomically as well as physiologically, bones in children are quite different from adult bones.

 Roughly about one-third of children have had a fracture by the age of 18.
 Fractures of the forearm are the most common injuries of the children.